harrietrc/loadimpact-docs/jekyll/_nextgen/getting-started/hello-world.md

 order: 1
 ---

+***

+# Purpose

+In this document, we will focus on running a very simple test.
+This is so you can understand the various parts of k6 and how they relate to one another.
+We will be making a single request to `https://test.loadimpact.com`, but feel free to change that to a URL, or API endpoint, that you _are allowed to test_.

+_Note:_ This test and script is one of the most basic ones you could have.
+In our example, `https://test.loadimpact.com` is only the main HTML document.
+No other dependencies, such as CSS and JavaScript, would be loaded.
+Further along in this documentation we will highlight ways to create more complex scripts (user scenarios) to create more realistic tests.

+***

 To get started with Load Impact Next-gen you'll need to complete a few steps:

 1. Download and install k6 for your platform of choice: Linux, Mac or Windows